-The Compensation and Human Capital Committee utilizes a performance peer group consisting of the companies in the S&P 400 Capital Goods Index (the "Performance Peer Group").
+Historically, the Compensation and Human Capital Committee utilized a performance peer group consisting of the companies in the S&P 400 Capital Goods Index (the "Performance Peer Group").
+Beginning with the PSUs granted in 2024, the Performance Peer Group was expanded to also include the S&P 500 Capital Goods Index.
 We believe the Performance Peer Group provides an appropriate measure of our relative TSR performance because it contains companies that operate in similar industries and are subject to similar macro-economic factors.